cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 String studyDeploymentId = ... // any id obtained e.g. from an invitation
 String deviceRolename = ... // the rolename of this phone in the protocol;

-// create and configure a client manager for this phone SmartPhoneClientManager client = SmartPhoneClientManager();
+// Create and configure a client manager for this phone SmartPhoneClientManager client = SmartPhoneClientManager();
 await client.configure(deploymentService: deploymentService);

-Study study = Study(studyDeploymentId, deviceRoleName);
+// Create a study object based on the deployment id and the rolename Study study = Study(studyDeploymentId, deviceRoleName);

-// create a study runtime to control this deployment await client.addStudy(study);
+// Add the study to the client manager and get a study runtime to control this deployment. await client.addStudy(study);
 SmartphoneDeploymentController? controller = client.getStudyRuntime(study);

-// deploy the study on this phone (controller) await controller?.tryDeployment();
+// Deploy the study on this phone. await controller?.tryDeployment();

-// configure the controller and start sampling await controller?.configure();
+// Configure the controller and start sampling. await controller?.configure();
 controller?.start();
 ```